Don’t touch the printer! | 5 ways to stay safe using the office printer

 Web interface print release

 If you’re unable to take advantage of ‘automatically release jobs upon login’ with swipe cards or fobs then another option is through PaperCut’s web interface, which can be accessed with your PaperCut login details.
-This allows you to manage your print jobs and directly print those jobs on your printer of choice.
+This allows you to manage your print jobs and directly print those jobs on your printer type of choice.

 One advantage of using the web interface in conjunction with your swipe card or fob is that you are able to manage your print queue and delete any unwanted print jobs prior to going to the printer and releasing all the print jobs in your queue.
 This helps maintain any cost-saving measures and environmental targets your company may have in place.